Tripati3000/dynamic-ANALYSIS/README.md

  # Mark the points
- Open up your windows task scheduler >>> Updates 👍 you can see that new malware is running on it for more Double click it Go to Triggers you see ( at log on ) and Go to actions you see ( Start a program ) it means its the malware is running
+Open up your windows task scheduler >>> Updates 👍 you can see that new malware🔍 for more Double click it Go to Triggers you see ( at log on ) and Go to actions you see ( Start a program )
+You can see in the screenshot that the malicious software named “VbxFiQYCyFDgGL.exe” prepared by the attacker will run when this scheduled task runs.

+This is how we have detected the scheduled task that the attacker added.

  <img src="https://github.com/Tripati3000/dynamic-ANALYSIS/assets/160244601/57694ea2-a6b2-4606-839b-94c7495c92ea" height="80%" width="80%" alt="SIEM System steps"/>